Mount Erebus Facts

-The mount is also part of the Pacific Ring of Fire which includes over 160 active volcanoes.
-The volcano has been continuously active since 1972.
-In fact, it is the most active volcano in its particular, highly remote part of the globe.
+- This feature itself includes over 160 known active volcanoes.
+The impressive volcano has been continuously active since 1972.
+In fact, this remarkable geological feature remains the most active volcano in its particular, highly remote part of the globe.

-Its location in the Antarctic has created some unique geological features which exist nowhere else on Earth.
-The flank of Mount Erebus is covered with hundreds of fumaroles which constantly emit steam.
-The unique combination of super-heated steam and sub-freezing temperatures creates gigantic hollow towers of ice.
-Even more impressive remains the fact that some of these towers measure as much as approximately 60 ft (18.3 m) in height.
+That’s because the unique combination of super-heated steam and sub-freezing temperatures creates gigantic hollow towers of ice.
+Even more impressive remains the fact that some of these towers measure as much as roughly 60 ft (18.3 m) in height.

 Mount Erebus Location and Modern History